 Cruise berth 751 Arendal, Outer Harbour: Directly beside the quay is the impressive 6,000 m² Volvo Museum.
 There is also a cafe and a shop that sells souvenirs, postcards etc. It takes around 20 minutes by taxi or (shuttle) bus into the city center.

-Cruise berth 107 Free Port, Inner harbour: The Free Port is located in the center of Gothenburg.
+Cruise berth 107 Free Port, Inner harbor: The Free Port is located in the center of Gothenburg.
 It takes just five minutes by bus to the city center or 25 minutes on foot across the Göta Älv Bridge, which offers an excellent view of the Gothenburg Opera House, the quayside and the four-masted barque Viking.
 There is a restaurant and a auction house in the Free Port.

 This year will be the final season in which cruise ships can dock at Frihamnen, the terminal for smaller cruise ships in the Swedish port of Gothenburg.

 The new central terminal will be at Stigbergskajen in Masthugget.
 The quay and part of the terminal building, the Amerikaskjulet, are currently being restored and will be ready to welcome vessels from spring 2018.
 The new name of the terminal, America Cruise Terminal, evokes memories of the terminal’s illustrious past.
-It was over 100 years ago that the first Swedish American Line vessel sailed for the USA from this terminal and this historic quay is now being resurrected as a cruise ship reception centre.
-The new terminal is just 2 km from the city centre.
+It was over 100 years ago that the first Swedish American Line vessel sailed for the USA from this terminal and this historic quay is now being resurrected as a cruise ship reception center.
+The new terminal is just 2 km from the city center.